Emiko124/Starbucks-capstone/README.md

 person (str) - customer id
 time (int) - time in hours since start of test.
-The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record DATA PREPARATION
+The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

+### DATA PREPARATION
 Dealing with incorrect data type: The became_member_on column in the profile.json file is strings.

-Missing Values: The missing values in the gender column of the profile.json file was replaced by the mode gender.
+Missing Values: The missing values in the gender column of the profile.json file was replaced by the male gender.
 Also the income column in the same dataset has missing variable which was replaced with the mean income

 ### LIBRARIES USED
 The following libraries were used to excute this project